Malaysia: Geography

 The two parts of Malaysia, separated from each other by the South China Sea, share a largely similar landscape in that both Peninsular and East Malaysia feature coastal plains rising to hills and mountains.
-Peninsular Malaysia, containing 40 per cent of Malaysia's land area, extends 740 km from north to south, and its maximum width is 322 km.
+Peninsular Malaysia, containing 40% of Malaysia's land area, extends 740 km from north to south, and its maximum width is 322 km.
 It is divided between its east and west coasts by the Titiwangsa Mountains, rising to a peak elevation of 2183 m at Mount Korbu, part of a series of mountain ranges running down the centre of the peninsula.
 These mountains are heavily forested, and mainly composed of granite and other igneous rocks.
 Much of it has been eroded, creating a karst landscape.
 The range is the origin of some of Peninsular Malaysia's river systems.
 The coastal plains surrounding the peninsula reach a maximum width of 50 km, and the peninsula's coastline is nearly 1931 km long, although harbours are only available on the western side.

 East Malaysia, on the island of Borneo, has a coastline of 2607 km.
 It is divided between coastal regions, hills and valleys, and a mountainous interior.
 The Crocker Range extends northwards from Sarawak, dividing the state of Sabah.
 It is the location of the 4095 m high Mount Kinabalu, the tallest mountain in Malaysia.
 Mount Kinabalu is located in the Kinabalu National Park, which is protected as one of the four UNESCO World Heritage Sites in Malaysia.
 The highest mountain ranges form the border between Malaysia and Indonesia.
-Sarawak contains the Mulu Caves, the largest cave system in the world, in the Gunung Mulu National Park which is also a World Heritage Site.
-The largest river in Malaysia is the Rajang.
+Sarawak contains the Mulu Caves, the largest cave system in the world, in the Gunung Mulu National Park, another World Heritage Site.
+Also in Sarawak is the Rajang, the largest river in Malaysia.

-Around these two halves of Malaysia are numerous islands, the largest of which is Banggi.
+Around the two halves of Malaysia are numerous islands, the largest of which is Banggi.
 The local climate is equatorial and characterised by the annual southwest (April to October) and northeast (October to February) monsoons.
 The temperature is moderated by the presence of the surrounding oceans.
 Humidity is usually high, and the average annual rainfall is 250 cm.
 The climates of the Peninsula and the East differ, as the climate on the peninsula is directly affected by wind from the mainland, as opposed to the more maritime weather of the East.
 Local climates can be divided into three regions, highland, lowland, and coastal.
 Climate change will cause sea level rise and increased rainfall, increasing flood risks and leading to droughts.